 The Company defines market risk as the risk arising from potential changes in market rates, prices or liquidity in various markets such as interest rates and spreads, real estate, currency, common shares and commodities.
-The Market SCR as of the end of 2019, after diversification among market risks, is €66.3 million.
+The Market SCR as of the end of 2020, after diversification among market risks, is €88.4 million.

-The Company's business is 100% unit-linked without guarantees and there is no mismatching between assets and liabilities.
+The Company's business is unit-linked without guarantees and, considering the current level of death benefits offered as currently not material, there is no mismatching between assets and liabilities.
 The assets are invested according to the internal fund's investment policy.